-There are two parts to your Maintenance Plan.
+There are Three (3) parts to your Combo Maintenance Plan.

 Part #1 Website Technical Maintenance

 Website Technical Maintenance consist of many tasks which are all related to the Core Code and other codes used in your website.
 These tasks are an ongoing process each and every day, week, and month.
 The following is a list of items your webmaster provides every month in the back end administration area of your website.

 - CMS Core Code updates: All websites are made up of a number of different types of language.
 Among those types are, HTML, HTML5, Java, PHP, Ajax, jQuery and more.
 These codes are updated on a regular basis and in most cases are updated daily and weekly by their respective originators.
 They are then passed along to many individuals including your webmaster who will implement them into your website bringing your website up to current standards and security for optimal safe performance.
 In most cases this is a simple process of clicking a single button/link to update the code.
 But, what if there is something wrong with the updated code and your website breaks?
 Even professional programmers aren’t perfect.
 Will you know what to do?
 If these tasks are not completed in a timely manor, your website will fail to function properly and in some cases your website may disappear completely from the Internet until the updates or repairs have been completed.
 Without these updates, hackers continually try to exploit websites by finding vulnerabilities in the code.
 If they succeed, your website will be at risk and end up containing malicious malware or even trojans and viruses that are passed on to your website visitors.
 The end result is, your hosting provider will shut down your website and it will have to be restored (if you have a backup of your website) or rebuilt from scratch.